-- 1. An employee shall not normally be eligible for an exchange program until he/she has accrued seniority equivalent to five (5) years of full-time service. - 2.
-The exchange program shall normally be for a maximum of one (1) year. - Normally; the exchangee's salary and benefits shall be paid by TRU while he/she is on the program.
-His/her replacement's salary and benefits shall be paid by the replacement's institution.
-Normally, the exchangee's benefits shall be maintained while on the exchange program, on the same cost-sharing basis as prior to his/her involvement in the program.
-If, however, these arrangements lead to difficulties, arrangements mutually agreeable to the participants and acceptable to the President or his/her designate shall be made.
+- 1. An employee shall not normally be eligible for an exchange program until he/she has accrued seniority equivalent to five (5) years of full-time service. - The exchange program shall normally be for a maximum of one (1) year. - 3.
+Normally; the exchangee's salary and benefits shall be paid by TRU while they are on the program.
+Their replacement's salary and benefits shall be paid by the replacement's institution.
+Normally, the exchangee's benefits shall be maintained while on the exchange program, on the same cost-sharing basis as prior to their involvement in the program.
+If, however, these arrangements lead to difficulties, arrangements mutually agreeable to the participants and acceptable to the Associate Vice-President, People and Culture or their designate shall be made.

-On return from the program, the exchangee is assured of resuming his/her previous position and duties.
+On return from the program, the exchangee is assured of resuming their previous position and duties.

 - 4. The exchangee is expected to return to the University for a period equal to that of the exchange. - 5.
-The qualifications and suitability of the replacement must be satisfactory to the President or his/her designate. - 6.
-Applications for exchange must be submitted by the employee via the appropriate supervisor, to the President or his/her designate, who shall approve the exchange provided the above conditions are met.
+The qualifications and suitability of the replacement must be satisfactory to the Associate Vice-President, People and Culture or their designate. - 6.
+Applications for exchange must be submitted by the employee via the appropriate supervisor, to the Associate Vice-President, People and Culture or their designate, who shall approve the exchange provided the above conditions are met.